Monday, April 14, 2008

 One of the most frequently asked questions about Accessible Search is: What can I do to make my site rank well on Accessible Search?
 At the same time, webmasters often ask a similar but broader question: What can I do to rank high on Google Search?

-Well I'm pleased to tell you that you can kill two birds with one stone: critical site features such as site navigation can be created to work for all users, including our own Googlebot.
+Well I'm pleased to tell you that you can achieve two things with one move: critical site features such as site navigation can be created to work for all users, including our own Googlebot.
 Below are a few tips for you to consider.

 Ensure that all critical content is reachable

-Plain hyperlinks are hyperlinks created via an HTML anchor element .
-Next, ensure that the target of all hyperlinks i.e. elements are real URLs, rather than using an empty hyperlink while deferring hyperlink behavior to an onclick handler.
+Plain hyperlinks are hyperlinks created via an HTML anchor element.
+Next, ensure that the target

 In short, avoid hyperlinks of the form: